What to do in New York

 Ernesto’s

-If you’re exploring Lower Manhattan, you could grab lunch at Ernesto’s.
-It’s a place to bask in Basque goodness, with classic components like Spanish salt cod, fried squid and grilled Iberico pork.
+If you’re exploring Lower Manhattan, Attea says to “grab lunch at Ernesto’s, which is a great little Spanish spot.”
+Ernesto’s is a place to bask in Basque goodness, with classic components like Spanish salt cod, fried squid and grilled Iberico pork.
 Beyond the classics, chef Ryan Bartlow pushes the envelope, capturing the hearts of critics who hail his talent for marrying ingredients fancy (crab txangurro) and simple (eggs).
-There’s also a sandwich called the Bikini Hemingway, a combo of txistorra sausage, queso and shrimp.
+“They have a delicious sandwich called the Bikini Hemingway,” says Attea, describing the restaurant’s combo of txistorra sausage, queso and shrimp.
+You’ll leave Ernesto’s wanting to become a regular if not planning to just call it a day and move to the Basque Country.

 Ernesto’s: 259 E. Broadway, New York, NY 10002; 646-692-8300